Launch event of Colchester Ambassadors

 29 January 2018 by Tony Fisher

-A group of Colchester’s business and professional leaders have joined forces to promote the town and attract more jobs to what is one of the fastest growing boroughs in the UK.
+A group of Colchester’s business and professional leaders have joined forces to create ‘Colchester Ambassadors‘ (CA).
+The CA aims to promote the town, as well as attract jobs to one of the UK’s fastest-growing boroughs.

-At a launch reception at the House of Commons (on January 29, 2018) hosted by Colchester MP Will Quince, the Colchester Ambassadors spoke of the golden opportunity that the town has to offer to inward investors and companies looking to set up, expand or relocate
+A launch reception was held at the House of Commons (on January 29, 2018); and was hosted by Colchester MP Will Quince.
+The Colchester Ambassadors spoke at the event of the golden opportunity that the town has to offer to inward investors; as well as companies looking to set up, expand or relocate

-The Colchester Ambassadors – which has 21 founder members – urged MPs, business relocation specialists and local dignitaries to put the town at the forefront of their considerations for new investment opportunities.
+The Colchester Ambassadors – which has 21 founder members – urged MPs, business relocation specialists, as well as local dignitaries to put the town at the forefront of their considerations for new investment opportunities.

-Tony Fisher, Senior Partner at Fisher Jones Greenwood solicitors, added: “Colchester has an incredible entrepreneurial spirit and we have numerous success stories of business people who have started their companies here and now have dozens, even hundreds, of employees.
-In fact, Colchester has become the creative capital of Essex with 1 in 6 businesses in the creative and digital sector.”
+Tony Fisher, Senior Partner at Fisher Jones Greenwood Solicitors, added: “Colchester has an incredible entrepreneurial spirit and we have numerous success stories of business people who have started their companies here and now have dozens, even hundreds, of employees.
+In fact, Colchester has become the creative capital of Essex; it now boasts 1 in 6 businesses in the creative and digital sector.”

 A new creative hub, with 40 studios, in the old police station in Queen Street, is already full.
-The University of Essex’s thriving Knowledge Gateway research and development park will eventually employ 2,000 people; when the University’s new Innovation Centre opens later this year it will provide workspace and hands-on support to help 50 start-up companies to scale-up and succeed.
+The University of Essex’s thriving Knowledge Gateway research and development park will eventually employ 2,000 people; when the University’s new Innovation Centre opens it will provide workspace and support to 50 start-up companies to scale-up and succeed.

-Lorna Fox O’Mahony, the University’s Deputy Vice-Chancellor Designate, highlighted Colchester’s world-class knowledge economy, offering businesses easy access to world-class research and development in areas including data science, robotics and artificial intelligence, as well as excellent employment, education and training opportunities for all.
+Lorna Fox O’Mahony, the University’s Deputy Vice-Chancellor Designate, highlighted Colchester’s world-class knowledge economy, which offers businesses easy access to world-class research and development in areas including data science, robotics, and artificial intelligence; as well as excellent employment, education, and training opportunities for all.

 “The University is ranked top 20 in the UK for research and for education, and produces 4,500 graduates a year, and there are fantastic vocational and degree courses on offer at Colchester Institute.